-The staff (http://www.uc.edu/counseling/about_us/staff.html) at the Counseling Center is dedicated to providing a high quality of service to the campus community of the University of Cincinnati.
-We also believe in providing the same high standard and quality of training to those students who participate in the Counseling Center’s Doctoral Practicum Training Program.
-Consistent with UC’s mission statement, the Counseling Center is committed to providing service and training opportunities that advance the academic and personal growth needs of students.
-The Counseling Center seeks to encourage self-awareness, personal responsibility and healthy interpersonal relationships within a diverse environment.
+The staff (http://www.uc.edu/counseling/about_us/staff.html) at CAPS is dedicated to providing a high quality of service to the campus community of the University of Cincinnati.
+We also believe in providing the same high standard and quality of training to those students who participate in the CAPS’s Doctoral Practicum Training Program.
+Consistent with UC’s mission statement, CAPS is committed to providing service and training opportunities that advance the academic and personal growth needs of students.
+CAPS seeks to encourage self-awareness, personal responsibility and healthy interpersonal relationships within a diverse environment.
 Our staff is dedicated to the education and training of psychologists-in-training, focusing on experience-based learning.
 Our goal is to provide trainees with the necessary training and experience to help them develop the skills and professional identity requisite to become competent professionals and effective multicultural therapists.
 Supervisors and other staff will assess the developmental needs of each trainee and work to tailor training activities to meet these needs.

-The staff at the counseling center is committed to issues of diversity.
-Please note that the CC staff and our trainees adhere to the Council of Counseling Psychology Training Programs (CCPTP) Counseling Psychology Model Training Values Statement Addressing Diversity.
+The staff at CAPS is committed to issues of diversity.
+Please note that the CAPS staff and our trainees adhere to the Council of Counseling Psychology Training Programs (CCPTP) Counseling Psychology Model Training Values Statement Addressing Diversity.

-The Counseling Center is a department within Student Affairs and Services at the University of Cincinnati.
-The 2012-2013 CC staff includes 5 senior staff (3 psychologists and 2 clinical counselors), 4 psychology doctoral practicum students, and 5 support staff.
-The Center is located on the 12th floor of Crosley Tower (http://www.uc.edu/counseling/directions.html) and in May 2013, we will move to a new state-of-the-art building at U Square on Calhoun Street.
+CAPS is a department within Student Affairs and Services at the University of Cincinnati.
+The 2013-2014 CAPS staff includes 6 senior staff (4 psychologists and 2 clinical counselors), 2 psychology doctoral practicum students, and 5 support staff.
+CAPS is located at 225 Calhoun St Suite 200 (http://www.uc.edu/counseling/directions.html).

 Orientation: Trainees will spend 3-4 days during the first week of the program in orientation activities.
 Dates will be announced but orientation typically begins the week before the Fall semester.
-During orientation, trainees will familiarize themselves with the center, procedures, and ethical guidelines of the Counseling Center.
+During orientation, trainees will familiarize themselves with the office procedures, and ethical guidelines of CAPS.

-Required Work Hours: The Counseling Center is open Monday-Friday from 8:00-5:00.
+Required Work Hours: CAPS is open Monday-Friday from 8:00-5:00.
 The program requires a two-semester commitment starting in August and ending in May.
 Students accepted to the program will be required to work 20 hours/week over the course of at least three days per week and all students must be available to work on Wednesdays from 10:00-2:00 in order to attend required administrative meetings and training seminars.
-The center is closed daily from 12:00-1:00; this hour can be used for administrative duties.
+CAPS is closed daily from 12:00-1:00; this hour can be used for administrative duties.
 Trainees are expected to work over finals week and the winter break but may take time off when approved in advance.

 Clients: Trainees are expected to see approximately 7 therapy clients per week, perform 3 routine intakes (including an urgent intake in the Spring semester) per week, and attend all required meetings.
 All independent sessions will be videotaped with the written consent of clients.
-Trainees may have opportunities to co-lead groups and participate in Brief Assessment and Consultation (BACs) but these are not guaranteed training experiences.
+Trainees may have opportunities to co-lead groups and participate in Brief Screening and Consultation (BSCs) but these are not guaranteed training experiences.